 - Program Solicitation Number.
 FastLane users: Select the CAREER program solicitation number shown at the beginning of the solicitation from the drop-down menu.
 Grants.gov users: The program solicitation will be pre-populated by Grants.gov on the NSF Grant Application Cover Page. - Unit of Consideration.
 Select at least one specific disciplinary program from the drop-down list in FastLane as the unit of consideration.
 Grants.gov users should refer to Section VI.1.2. of the NSF Grants.gov Application Guide for specific instructions on how to designate the NSF Unit of Consideration.
 For assistance in determining which program to choose, refer to the NSF Guide to Programs, which provides descriptions of NSF's research-supporting programs. - o If your proposal seems to fit in two different programs, you may designate more than one disciplinary program in the cover sheet if you think two or more programs should jointly review your proposal.
 It is very important that you select the most relevant program as the primary organization since that is the organization that is most likely to have primary responsibility for reviewing your proposal.
 Do not submit duplicate CAREER proposals to multiple disciplinary programs.
 Your proposal must be submitted by the CAREER deadline for the primary Directorate or Office you select.
 You are strongly encouraged to contact the program officer most closely related to the subject matter when preparing a cross-disciplinary proposal. - NSF encourages multidisciplinary proposals and every attempt is made to ensure the best fit for these proposals.
 Proposals with a multidisciplinary focus are commonly reviewed by different programs, or by special multidisciplinary panels and/or ad-hoc reviewers. - o If NSF determines that your proposal is more appropriate for a different program than the primary one you selected, the proposal will be reassigned to the appropriate organizational unit.
 NSF will make the final determination of where your proposal will be assigned and considered.
 You can track your proposal's assignment and progress through FastLane. - Project Title.
-The project title must begin with "CAREER:" and follow with an informative title. - Co-Pls.
-No co-Pls are permitted. - PI eligibility information.
-The Departmental Letter, to be included as a supplementary document in the proposal, should state that the PI is eligible to participate in this program.
+The project title must begin with "CAREER:" and follow with an informative title. - Co-PIs.
+No co-PIs are permitted.
+If Co-PI(s) are listed on the cover page, the proposal will be returned without review. - PI eligibility information.
+The Departmental Letter, to be included as a supplementary document in the proposal, should state that the PI is eligible to participate in this program (a proposal submitted without this Letter will be returned without review).